 The Fragility of Market Risk Insurance

-Insurers sell retail financial products called variable annuities that package mutual funds with minimum return guarantees over long horizons.
-Variable annuities accounted for $1.5 trillion or 34 percent of U.S. life insurer liabilities in 2015.
-Sales fell and fees increased after the 2008 financial crisis as the higher valuation of existing liabilities stressed risk-based capital.
-Insurers also made guarantees less generous or stopped offering guarantees entirely to reduce risk exposure.
-We develop an equilibrium model of insurance markets in which financial frictions and market power are important determinants of pricing, contract characteristics, and the degree of market incompleteness.
+Variable annuities, which package mutual funds with minimum return guarantees over long horizons, accounted for $1.5 trillion or 35% of U.S. life insurer liabilities in 2015.
+Sales decreased and fees increased during the global financial crisis, and insurers made guarantees less generous or stopped offering guarantees to reduce risk exposure.
+These effects persist in the low interest rate environment after the global financial crisis, and variable annuity insurers suffered large equity drawdowns during the COVID-19 crisis.
+We develop and estimate a model of insurance markets in which financial frictions and market power determine pricing, contract characteristics, and the degree of market completeness.

-Keywords: Financial crisis, Life insurance industry, Minimum return guarantees, Risk-based capital regulation, Variable annuities
+Keywords: COVID-19 crisis, Global financial crisis, Life insurance industry, Minimum return guarantees, Risk-based capital regulation, Variable annuity

 JEL Classification: G22, G32